 Swamps must be drained, green hollows plowed and used;

-Easy to ignore; what matters are the fruits!
+And then ignored: what matters are the fruits!

 Pursued until they saw, splintered by their tools,